adtzlr/ttb/README.md

        S = dev(det(F)**(-2./3.)*Eye*C)*inv(C)+p*det(F)*inv(C)
 ```

 While this is of course not the fastest way of calculating the stress tensor it is extremely short and readable.
 Also the second order tensor variables `S, Eye, F, C` and a scalar quantity `p` have to be created at the beginning of the program.
-A minimal working example is now:
+A minimal working example for a very simple umat user subroutine can be found in [script_umat.f](https://github.com/adtzlr/ttb/blob/master/script_umat.f).

-...

 ## Elasticity Tensor
-...

 Isochoric part:
 ```fortran